echester/aoc2023/README.md

 _"part 2, are you for real?
 I publicly said on day 6 that that was the only time part 2 would take 8 characters.
 Here, it took 7.
 Foiled again.
 Comments added post-submission (ofc).
 "_

 I did, briefly, try a subtraction-based approach to part 2, and wrote it out on paper.
 As soon as I wrote all 3 test records out, it was shockingly obvious that there is nothing needed except to reverse the records.
 Bonkers.
-I was expected a depth-first search or something properly miserable to ruin my weekend, and all I needed was:
+I was expecting a depth-first search or something properly miserable to ruin my weekend, and all I needed was:

 ```perl
 my @row = (1) ? reverse split / / : split / /;